-Nothing compares to a well-executed narrative, but I also agree with Clay Johnson that programmers are the new scribes.
-Cumulative data journalism provides invaluable context over time, and we should all be tilling this soil.
+Nothing compares to a well-executed narrative, but I also agree that programmers are the new scribes.
+Structured journalism provides invaluable context over time, and we should all be tilling this soil.
 Stock and flow both matter (i.e. show your work).

 I think it's important to remember that language has limits, gratitude is key, and we're here to help each other.

 Very small teams can do very big things.